-Continuous Provision - Foundation Stage 2 and Year 1 teach maths through direct teaching and continuous provision.
+Continuous Provision - Foundation Stage teach maths through direct teaching and continuous provision.
+Year 1 continue this practice at the start of the year and build up to longer, whole class lessons.

 Key learning points are identified during planning and a clear journey through the maths developed.